Coder-Sadik/testimonials-grid-section/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com/css/css3_flexbox_container.asp) - If you are new with display flex property then you can learn from here.
+- [grid-template-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) - If you are new with css grid then you can learn from here.

 ## Author